Education (ED)

 The overall goal of the course is to prepare students to apply quantitative research methodology in education.
 Topics include understanding applied experimental, quasi-experimental and behavioral designs, survey design, measurement and instrumentation, sampling, item analysis, reliability analysis, and validity assessment.

-This course builds and expands on ED 574 Survey of Qualitative Research and examines qualitative research designs and the use of theory in qualitative research.
+This course builds and expands on ED 5740 and examines qualitative research designs and the use of theory in qualitative research.
 The course will introduce ethnography, phenomenology, case study, narrative, historical and action research designs.
 Each design will be explored through four overarching theoretical lenses (organizational, economic, critical, and learning), allowing students to understand the role of theory in guiding and informing research design and methods.
 The aim of the course is to give students the tools to conceptualize their thesis or dissertation work.

-This course builds and expands on ED 589 Theoretical Applications and Design of Qualitative Research and is designed for graduate students who intend to conduct qualitative research.
+This course builds and expands on ED 5890 and is designed for graduate students who intend to conduct qualitative research.
 This course is an advanced seminar to assist in developing skills in data analysis and the presentation of qualitative research findings.
 It will focus on contemporary discourse among qualitative researchers concerning the analysis of qualitative data.
-Theoretical foundations learned in ED 574 and ED 589 will be revisited as participants examine the ways in which theory informs and guides analysis and interpretation.
+Theoretical foundations learned in ED 5740 and ED 5890 will be revisited as participants examine the ways in which theory informs and guides analysis and interpretation.
 Assignments are designed to facilitate the interaction between data, analysis, writing, and the literature.

-Decolonizing, Indigenous, and Action-based Research Methods are forms of social justice inquiry used to engage deeply in questions of educational equity.
+Decolonizing, Indigenous, and action-based research methods are forms of social justice inquiry used to engage deeply in questions of educational equity.
 Through study of research, methodology, and theory, this course interrogates and contributes to current thinking on social justice issues and social justice education practices.
-Goals of this course include: understanding the theoretical foundations of critical and action-based theories in research, the role of reflexivity, and approaches to research as social change; examining the impact of colonization on social science and educational research; exploring the impacts of Indigenous, minoritized, and community-based epistemologies on research methodologies; developing areas of inquiry, approaches to data collection, analysis and interpretation of data, and an action plan for change.
+Goals of this course include understanding the theoretical foundations of critical and action-based theories in research, the role of reflexivity, and approaches to research as social change; examining the impact of colonization on social science and educational research; exploring the impacts of Indigenous, minoritized, and community-based epistemologies on research methodologies; developing areas of inquiry, approaches to data collection, analysis and interpretation of data, and an action plan for change.
+Typically Offered: Varies.

 Credit arranged